 The number of Quakers in Cork began growing again in the 1980s, and there are now about 160 people in the Cork Quaker community.
 The 1938 Meeting House has recently been renovated and extended, particularly aiming to ensure the space is accessible to all and is as sustainable and energy efficient as possible.

 The original 1938 Meeting House was left intact, with a new extension and linking space wrapped around it.
 The interior spaces are designed to be light and airy.
 The original Meeting Room and Library retain their original character, while being lighter, more comfortable and quieter due to improved windows and insulation.

 In addition to being used for Quaker Meeting for Worship on Sunday mornings from 11–12, a variety of community groups also use the space during the week.

-View an exhibit about Quakers in Cork and about the sustainability features of the renovated and extended Meeting House.
-Visitors can also visit the Quakers Burial Ground.
+View the Quaker Meeting House, an exhibit about Quakers in Cork and the 17th century burial ground.
+Learn about the sustainability features of the renovated and extended Meeting House.